ryanjafari/email_grind/README.md

 There are debug statements and commented out code snippets in these commits.
 I am very sorry.

 ## Up next
 I stopped right at the point of actually sending the emails, so in theory that's all that needs to be done to get this going.
-Gmail's API seems to be very particular about the email being just right before allowing you to send it.
+Gmail's API seems to be very particular about the email being just right before allowing you to send it (mail headers, for example).
 I was fussing with it a bunch.